SagarPateI/PLC-FINAL/README.md

 # moonlanderv2
 Created with pride.

-If you do not have yarn, find installation instructions here: https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable
+If you do not have yarn, find installation instructions [here](https://yarnpkg.com/getting-started/install).

 Run with "yarn start"